Umbilical cord | Definition, Etymology, Synonyms & Antonyms

 Can the umbilical cord be donated for medical purposes?

-Yes, in some cases, the umbilical cord blood, which contains valuable stem cells, can be collected and stored for medical use.
+Yes, in some cases, cord blood, which contains valuable stem cells, can be collected and stored for medical use.
 These stem cells can be used in various treatments, such as bone marrow transplants, for patients with certain illnesses.
-Umbilical cord blood banking is a way to preserve these cells for potential future use.
+Its blood banking is a way to preserve these cells for potential future use.

 Explore A-Z Nouns List: